Karma Gadri Tradition: An introduction

 Those who initiated and adopted the traditions realize and learned Buddhist masters.
 So anyone who would like to train in this tradition should understand.
 It is not appropriate to change the traditions according to their fancy.
 If artists follow the traditions as outlined, no major mistakes will be made.

-All Tibetan traditions of Thangka paintings originate from Menla Döndrup.
+Hence, all Tibetan traditions of Thangka paintings originate from Menla Döndrup.
 He should be appreciated.
 Although they follow the guidelines and measurements of the Indian Buddhist texts exactly, they are uniquely Tibetan tradition.
-From this common source of Menla Döndrup evolved many other styles such as Menri, Mensar, Tsangdri and Karma Gadri.

 This tradition was further expanded in the late 1600 or early 1700s.
 Yardo Tulku Namkha Tashi further, experimented with this tradition of thangka painting.
 He was considered to be a manifestation of the 8th Karmapa as his art emanation.
 Born in Yardo, he followed many teachers and became very learned in the five sciences.
 He went to E regions and studied with Queen Wencheng's emanation.
 Könchok Pende(named), who taught him the style of the Old Menri tradition.